Cops Called For Fight Between Wendy Williams And Kevin Hunter

 The report said that Williams agreed to move her personal belongings, including “clothing, shoes, personal paintings, and spare bedroom furnishings,” from the residence.

-In addition, it stated that the two had mutually settled on these terms, as well as agreeing the remaining furnishings were to be left unmoved.
+In addition, it stated that the two had mutually settled on these terms as well as agreeing the remaining furnishings were to be left unmoved.

 Cops responded to Wendy Williams‘ home after a fight erupted between the talk show host and her ex! https://t.co/vny6yUsul9